-Bob's Burgers has developed a fierce fan base and even fiercer fan theories.
-There's just something so incredibly refreshing about the show — whether it's Tina Belcher's unique views on feminism and sexuality, Linda's mission to love and nurture her children's weirdness, or Gene's undeniable musical ability.
-Some of these Bob's Burgers conspiracy theories highlight the Belchers' cutting-edge quirks, helping them rank as one of TV's most progressive families, but others remain Bob's Burgers mysteries.
+Bob's Burgers has developed a fierce fan base that has spawned some wild fan theories.
+There's just something so incredibly refreshing about the show — whether it's Tina Belcher's unique views on feminism, Linda's mission to love and nurture her childrens' quirks, or Gene's undeniable musical ability.
+Some of these Bob's Burgers conspiracy theories highlight the Belchers' oddities, helping them rank as one of TV's most progressive families, but others remain Bob's Burgers mysteries.
 Seriously, things take a dark turn very quickly when you get into the depths of Reddit.

 With great popularity comes great fan theories.
-It's happened with all of Bob's Burgers' Fox predecessors, including The Simpsons and King of the Hill.
+It's happened with all of Bob's Burgers' predecessors, including The Simpsons and King of the Hill.
 But how do these theories actually rank?
-Is Bob Belcher really bisexual?
-Is he even actually still alive?
-These fan theories about Bob's Burgers will get you as excited as Tina's erotic friend fiction.
+These fan theories about Bob's Burgers may help you to think beyond the surface elements of the show.

-Theoretically, an Italian restaurant and burger joint wouldn't really be competing, so why does Jimmy Pesto hate Bob Belcher so much?
-One fan theory by Redditor Sveenee alleges that it's because he's jealous.
+Theoretically, an Italian restaurant and burger joint wouldn't really compete, so why does Jimmy Pesto hate Bob Belcher so much?
+One fan theory by Redditor Sveenee alleges it's because he's jealous.

-Jimmy Pesto is a hack.
-He had to change his name to be more Italian in order to succeed, and his food is largely terrible despite his success.
+Jimmy Pesto's food is largely terrible despite his success.
 It's also suggested Jimmy is divorced from his wife, and he despises his kids' eccentricities.

 This is the opposite of Bob, who's an excellent chef and never compromises his integrity.
-He is loved by his wife and family, and they embrace their weirdness.
+His wife and family love him and they all accept one another as they are.
 This causes a lot of resentment in Jimmy Pesto, since all he really has to rely on is his restaurant.
 He defines his self-worth solely through financial success.

 A local Massachusetts radio station presented the wild idea that Bob's Burgers is actually based in New Bedford, Massachusetts.
 The New England setting, however, does make a certain kind of sense.
-The show's creator, Loren Bouchard, said the show takes place in the Northeast in a "seaside, past-its-prime, dusty old town."
+The show's creator, Loren Bouchard, said the show takes place in the Northeast.

-Turning into your mother is a pretty common fear for a tween-aged girl.
-Though Louise is only nine, it's safe to say she's matured a bit early.
-The girl is, in fact, bizarrely mature (and borderline sociopathic).
-Throughout everything, however, Louise never removes her bunny hat, and fans believe she's using this to distract herself from the fact that she's just like her mom.
-You can see the video explanation by ChannelFrederator above.
+Turning into your mother is a pretty common fear for a tween girl.
+Nine-year-old Louise never removes her bunny hat, and fans believe she's using this to distract herself from the fact that she's just like her mom.
+You can see the video explanation by ChannelFrederator.

-Bob may be in a happy marriage with Linda, but that hasn’t stopped fans from speculating he's actually bisexual.
-There's a whole lot of evidence to back this one up, conveniently gathered together by Redditor wastalkingaboutmyrug, but the biggest giveaway was when Bob actually admitted he was "mostly straight" (but not all-the-way straight) in a Thanksgiving episode.
+Bob may be in a happy marriage with Linda, but that hasn’t stopped fans from speculating he may be bisexual.
+There's a whole lot of evidence to back this one up, conveniently gathered together by Redditor wastalkingaboutmyrug, but the biggest giveaway was when Bob actually admitted he was "mostly straight" (implying not all-the-way straight) in a Thanksgiving episode.

 In the episode, Bob keeps ruining the Thanksgiving turkey when he's sleepwalking.
 He has to therefore regularly go back to the grocery store to buy more turkeys.
-While he's there, a deli worker starts flirting with him and insisting that the father of three doesn't need to buy the turkeys and is using it as an excuse to chat.
+While he's there, a deli worker starts flirting with him and insisting that Bob doesn't need to buy the turkeys and is using it as an excuse to chat.